How One CA Girl Permanently Recovered from Immunological Disease and Depression with Ayurveda

 What began as a year of self-healing became transformed into an unquenchable thirst for knowledge of this magical science!

-Britt then completed a three-year practitioner level training, that included learning to cook using Ayurveda principles and recipes from my partner, who is an Ayurveda Chef - Chef Sanjai.
+Britt then completed a three-year practitioner level training, that included learning to cook using Ayurveda principles and recipes from my partner, who is an Ayurvedic Chef - Chef Sanjai.